Georgia Black Fishermen

 Kenneth Dunham Georgia Black Fishermen

-Mr. Kenneth Dunham describes his early life in the rural coastal Georgia community of Harris Neck.
-Kenneth describes his father's role in the community as a boat builder, and how lessons in woodwork, carpentry, and boat building have been passed for generations.
+On August 14, 2014, Dr. Jolvan Morris interviewed Kenneth Dunham as part of the Georgia Black Fishermen oral history project.
+Kenneth Dunham describes his early life in the rural coastal Georgia community of Harris Neck.
+Kenneth recalls his father's role in the community as a boat builder, and how lessons in woodwork, carpentry, and boat building have been passed for generations.
 Kenneth talks about (and demonstrates) how nets and "trap lines" are made, as well as recounts how the different fishes, crabs, and terrapins were caught in this homemade gear.
+He

 Jolvan Morris Townsend, GA NOAA, Savannah State University